kspeiris/My-tech-blogs/A_Functional_Overview_of_Modern_ERP_Systems.md

 ## 🏁 Conclusion

-In 2026, ERP systems have transcended their origins as transactional tools — they are now strategic platforms powering efficiency, innovation, and resilience.
+In 2026, ERP systems have transcended their origins as transactional tools they are now strategic platforms powering efficiency, innovation, and resilience.
 With composable architectures, agentic AI, real-time intelligence, and sustainability integration, modern ERPs help organizations navigate uncertainty, optimize resources, and seize opportunities.

-For businesses aiming to stay competitive, adopting (or modernizing to) these capabilities is no longer optional — it’s a foundation for long-term success.
+For businesses aiming to stay competitive, adopting (or modernizing to) these capabilities is no longer optional it’s a foundation for long term success.